The Makings of a Great Subfloor

 Subflooring is the rough floor and, for single-family homes, typically the only layer between the decorative flooring and the joists.
 Subflooring is one of the fundamental elements of interiors.
 A stable, level subflooring is critical to the durability and longevity of the finished flooring materials.
 There are several types of subflooring available.

 Until the 1980s, tongue-and-grooved plywood was the predominant structural subfloor material used in homes.
-Plywood is fabricated from glued strips of wood veneer layered at alternating 90-degree angles and then heat treated.
+Plywood is fabricated from sheets of wood veneer layered at alternating 90-degree angles and then bonded together using special adhesives under heat and pressure.
 Cross-laminated and layered, plywood is stronger and not susceptible to the expansion and contraction that affects dimensional lumber.
 Typically, plywood is available in 4-foot x 8-foot sheets that are either 5/8 or 3/4 inches thick.
 The tongue and grooved sheets interlock to create a secure base for finished flooring.
-To prevent hearing squeaks later through the finished flooring, subfloor caulking adhesive on the top of the floor joists can be applied before screwing the plywood sheets to the floor joists.
+Squeaking caused by subfloor movement under the finished floor is a common homeowner complaint.
+To prevent subfloor movement, subfloor adhesive can be applied to the top of the floor joists before installing the subfloor.

 Subflooring is a critical structural element that can determine the performance and longevity of the entire flooring system.